-Course Туре Recommended Minimum Standard Course Cost Course Contact Economics General List A B grade in HaSS and Mr S Bourke English by the end of \$65 Humanities and year 10 Social Science
+Course Туре Recommended Minimum Standard Course Cost Course Contact Economics General List A B grade in HaSS and English by the end of year 10 \$65 Mr S Bourke Humanities and Social Science

 Economics explores the choices which all people, groups and societies face as they confront the ongoing problem of satisfying their unlimited wants with limited resources.
 The Economics ATAR course aims to develop students' ability to analyse the allocation, utilisation and distribution of scarce resources that determine our wealth and wellbeing.
 The study of Economics provides a framework for examining society's issues and identifying possible solutions which assist decision making.
 The emphasis of the course is on the Australian economy.